The ugly truth behind Saudi Arabia's love for Melania Trump

 fact that Melania is communicating with the media and the public in

-Saudi Arabia -- mainly through what Saudi news reports have deemed her "
+Saudi Arabia -- mainly through what Saudi news reports have deemed her "classy and conservative"

 fashion choices -- works well in the notoriously anti-woman kingdom.